IBM/OpenWhisk-on-Kubernetes/README.md

 export AUTH_SECRET=$(kubectl -n openwhisk get secret openwhisk-auth-tokens -o yaml | grep 'auth_whisk_system:' | awk '{print $2}' | base64 --decode)
 ```

 Obtain the IP address of the Kubernetes nodes.
+You will need this to setup your OpenWhisk API host.

 ```
 kubectl get nodes